Lung Cancer Basics

 What Causes Lung Cancer?

 Anyone can get lung cancer.
 Lung cancer happens when cells in the lung mutate or change.
 Various factors can cause this mutation (a permanent change in the DNA sequence of a gene) to happen.
 Most often, this change in lung cells happens when people breathe in dangerous, toxic substances.
 Even if you were exposed to these substances many years ago, you are still at risk for lung cancer.
-Learn more about what can increase your risk for lung cancer.

 Approved by Scientific and Medical Editorial Review Panel.
 Last reviewed November 3, 2016.